Interstellar System Symbol Plural FAQ! Alterhuman Pride Flag

 What is a plural system/plurality?

 A plural system is multiple people in a body.
 Different people might be able to take control of the body, or "front" at different times.
+It can present in many, many different ways, and there's a lot of subcommunities connected to plurality as a concept!

 Why does someone become a system?